arthuralvim/twitter-bootstrap-samples/README.md

 =====

 You just need to copy and compile it with GruntJs and Compass.
-Before you should install some packages using ''npm install''.
+Before open the examples you should install some packages using ''npm install''.

 Packages
 ========